arangodb/docs-hugo/site/content/3.12/arangograph/security-and-access-control/_index.md

 An example of a predefined role is `deployment-viewer`.
 This role contains all permissions needed to view deployments in a project.

 Predefined roles cannot be deleted.

-{{< info >}}
-Permissions linked to predefined roles vary between organization owners and organization members.
-If you need to extend permissions for an organization member, you can create a new role binding.
-The complete list of roles and their respective permissions can be viewed on the **Policy** page within the ArangoGraph dashboard.
+Note that permissions linked to predefined roles vary between organization owners and organization members.
-{{< /info >}}

 {{% comment %}}
 Windows command to generate below list (cmd.exe):